dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > **Data Incompatability** - Interpreting some more complex factors like reservoir levels and response times is complicated due to missing and spatially uncorrelated data.

 ## Next Steps / Potential Improvements
+- Hot Spot analysis of daily NDVI raster data (in process)
 - Arcpy integration.
 - Incorporate emergency response times and reservoir data
 - Time series maps to check models consistency over time